bakano98/CS4222-Project/report.md

 ## Findings: Task 2

 The algorithm implemented to ensure node discovery is different from the one we have described in Task 1.
+The algorithm is described in greater detail [below](#neighbour-discovery-logic).

 For Task 2, since the architecture is many-to-one (where the one is the light-sensing node), the other SensorTags that are not the light-sensing node do not need to discover each other.
 For this purpose, we refer to the light-sensing node as the **SENDER** and the SensorTags as the **REQUESTER** (request for data).